 The results were once again stunning, gorgeous and WOW worthy!
 This is one science experiment the kids never find boring.

-Best of all it takes only moments to set up and is so easy.
+Best of all it takes only moments to set up and is such an easy science experiment.
 The perfect simple science to do at home.

 Check out our video!